Tabersonine

 Tabersonine is a terpene indole alkaloid found in the medicinal plant Catharanthus roseus and also plants in the genus Voacanga (both taxa belonging to the alkaloid-rich family Apocynaceae).
-Tabersonine is hydroxylated at the 16 position by the enzyme tabersonine 16-hydroxylase (T16H) to form 16-hydroxytabersonine.
-The enzyme leading to its formation is currently unknown.
+Tabersonine is hydroxylated at the 16 position by the enzyme tabersonine 16-hydroxylase to form 16-hydroxytabersonine.
 Tabersonine is the first intermediate leading to the formation of vindoline one of the two precursors required for vinblastine biosynthesis.

+Biosynthesis

+Tabersonine is an indole alkaloid whose immediate precursor in Catharanthus roseus (Madagascar periwinkle) is the compound dehydrosecodine.
+This is cyclised by the enzyme tabersonine synthase:

+The biosynthetic pathway to vindoline and vinblastine continues when tabersonine is hydroxylated by the enzyme tabersonine 16-hydroxylase, giving 16-hydroxytabersonine: